FredHutch/sas-transport/docs/notes.md

 For example, there are two spaces between "MEMBER" and "HEADER" in "HEADER RECORD*******MEMBER HEADER RECORD!!!!!!!", but it's documented as one space.

-**Can have multiple data sets per XPORT.**
+**Can have multiple datasets per XPORT.**
-This is not mentioned in TS-140, but XPORT files can have multiple data sets.
+This is not mentioned in TS-140, but XPORT files can have multiple datasets.
 In this case, the observation records are padded to the 80 byte boundary and then followed by the "HEADER RECORD*******MEMBER HEADER RECORD!!!!!!!"